Some hidden text, links, a slideshow, or other content can reside here ...

 Cap members can also put the “eating” in eating club; and with Chef Greg, sous chefs Ivan and Nicholas, and the rest of the crew cooking up delicious breakfasts, lunches and dinners, it’s not uncommon to find members and guests going back for seconds or thirds at meals.
 Thursday Dinner Club Nights are members-only affairs with special meals celebrating cuisines from around the world.

 Bicker at Cap is a fun-loving, welcoming process that gives you the chance to get to know members and members a chance to get to know you through a series of conversations and activities.
 Bring a friendly and willing attitude and you’ll have a great time.
+We look forward to meeting members from the Class of 2027 at Spring Bicker 2025!

-More About Cap and Gown
+Learn More About Cap and Gown!

 Facilities